Maria Fadiman: Biography

-Education and Career
+Education and career

-Fadiman received her BA from Vassar College, her MA from Tulane University and her PhD from the University of Texas at Austin.
-She was the recipient of an NSF Grant in 2000-2001 which she used for her dissertation research in Ecuador.
+Fadiman received her AB from Vassar College, her MA from Tulane University and her PhD from the University of Texas at Austin.
+She was the recipient of an NSF Grant in 2000–2001, which she used for her dissertation research in Ecuador.

 Fadiman joined the faculty at Florida Atlantic University in 2004.
 Before her appointment at FAU, she served as part-time faculty at Sonoma State University.

-In 2006, Fadiman was recognized as an Emerging Explorer by National Geographic.
+Since 2006, Fadiman is recognized as an Emerging Explorer by National Geographic.
 She was one of only eight Explorers honored by National Geographic in 2006.

 Fadiman's research specializes in Latin American and African ethnobotany, with a focus on rainforest cultures.
 Her research and publications examine the various ways that indigenous peoples interact with plants in their daily lives, with particular emphasis on the economy and on gender roles.

-In Starbucks The Way I See It No 233 she said "I used to think that going to the jungle made my life an adventure.
+In Starbucks The Way I See It No 233 she said, "I used to think that going to the jungle made my life an adventure.
 However, after years of unusual work in exotic places, I realize that it is not how far off I go, or how deep into the forest I walk that gives my life meaning.
 I see that living life fully is what makes life – anyone’s life, no matter where they do or do not go – an adventure."